usaid-cs/yesterday-i-learned/python.md

 - The [borg pattern](https://www.oreilly.com/library/view/python-cookbook/0596001673/ch05s23.html) uses `self.__dict__` in `__init__` to simulate a singleton with multiple copies of the "same" object.
 It is unclear why anyone would do that over [metaclass-produced singletons](https://stackoverflow.com/a/1318426/1558430).
 - Python has a GIL because [it chose to be compatible with C libraries, but C libraries are not threadsafe](https://old.reddit.com/r/programming/comments/mrs0ut/why_is_python_popular_despite_being_accused_of/gup4o63/).
 It was also fine at the time because computers were single-core back then.
 - If you implement `__getattr__` that never raises an AttributeError, `hasattr()` is going to tell you that every attribute exists.
+- There are quite a few things that python decides to leave implicit.
+Examples: variable types (by default), and the very fact that the language descended from a more explicit one, with the goal being to replace its complicated parts.
+- You can `set()` a string and it will become a set of all the characters in it.
+- Formula for sorting items using custom behaviour: `sorted(..., key=lambda x: ...)`